plotly/documentation/_posts/r/layout/2018-01-29-hover-text-and-formatting.Rmd

 ---
-title: Hover Text and Formatting in R | Examples | Plotly
 name: Hover Text and Formatting
 permalink: r/hover-text-and-formatting/
 description: How to use hover text and formatting in R with Plotly.